 Blog

-What Every Homeowner Needs to Know About Toronto’s New Vacant Home Tax
+What Every Homeowner Needs to Know About Toronto’s Vacant Home Tax

-All homeowners will need to declare the status of their property as part of an effort to crack down on real estate investors and improve housing Letting a home sit empty in the middle of a housing crisis will now cost you, with the introduction of Toronto’s vacant home tax on ...
+All homeowners will need to declare the status of their property as part of an effort to crack down on real estate investors and improve housing Letting a home sit empty in the middle of a housing crisis will cost you, with the introduction of Toronto’s vacant home tax back on ...

 Continue ReadingWhat Do You Need to Know Before Buying Multi-Family Real Estate?